-Many flight schools initially promote low fees for pilot training, and later, students notice the fees are a lot higher.
+Many flight schools initially promote low fees for pilot training, and later, students notice the costs are much higher.
 Sometimes, they are even higher than the flight school fees in the USA.

-It’s already too late by the time aspiring pilots realize they are paying a lot more than expected.
+It’s already too late by the time aspiring pilots realize they are paying much more than expected.